-The Manufacturing Tool, named MfgTool, is a tool that runs on a Windows OS host and is used to download images to different devices on an i.MX board.
+The Manufacturing Tool (MfgTool) runs on a Windows OS host and is used to download images to different devices on an i.MX board.
 The tar.gz file can be found with the pre-built images.

 4.2.1 Configuring MfgTool